 Short Lunch

-Required time for lunch(In Minutes) is the minimum amount of time for employees are required to punch out for lunch.
+Required time for lunch(In Minutes) is the minimum amount of time for which employees are required to punch out for lunch.
 If the employee punches back in from lunch before the specified number of minutes has elapsed, the Meal Premium for short lunch will be triggered.

-Premium time for short lunch(In hours) is the number of hours of pay that will be added to the employee's timecard when the required length of time for lunch is not met.
+Premium time for short lunch(In Minutes) is the number of minutes of pay that will be added to the employee's timecard when the required length of time for lunch is not met.

 Late Lunch